Other Admissions Policies

 Acceptable evidence may include successful completion of college courses at other institutions of higher education, standardized test results such as the SAT, or satisfactory performance on the appropriate NEIT Assessment Test as reported by the Academic Skills Center.

-Registration of non-matriculated students will be reviewed for satisfactory performance by the Office of Teaching and Learning each quarter.
+Registration of non-matriculated students will be reviewed for satisfactory performance by the Office of Teaching and Learning each term.
 Non-matriculated students may register for a maximum of thirty credits.
 Authorization to register beyond the thirty-credit limit may be granted by the Office of Teaching and Learning.

 Students registered in non-matriculated status will enjoy all the privileges of classroom participation; registration and grades for all courses will be recorded on an official college transcript.
 Those who subsequently wish to become degree candidates must follow the standard application procedures for admission.
 Credits earned in a non-matriculated status will be evaluated by the Office of Teaching and Learning as to their pertinence and applicability in satisfying the requirements for the degree for which the student applies.
 All degree candidates must be formally admitted as matriculated students.